Get all your news in one place.

 How To Stop and Restart Social Security

-Many seniors are relieved to learn they can start, stop and restart Social Security benefits.
+Many older Americans are relieved to learn they can stop and restart Social Security benefits.
 Even if you did your homework to understand the basics of Social Security claims before filing, you may want a do-over.
+If you regret taking Social Security without realizing you were lowering your monthly Social Security check, take a deep breath and follow these steps.

 When to stop and restart Social Security

-There are no universal rules as to who should stop or restart their benefits.
+There are no universal rules regarding who should stop or restart their benefits.
 And some of the options are nuanced.
-If you started your Social Security benefits less than a year ago, for example, you have more options.
-Or maybe you decided to go back to work, or your family situation has changed.
+For example, if you started your Social Security benefits less than a year ago, you have more options.
+Or maybe you decided to return to work, or your family situation has changed.
 Take the time to understand the choices available to you and how they will affect your finances.

 Why anyone would consider stopping Social Security benefits?